Interview with Kristina Nazarevskaia

 Here is how Willy described his process:

-“I generally paint with watercolors while travelling.
+“I generally paint with watercolors while traveling.
 I did a retreat and residency on the island of Lolland Denmark around the summer solstice a few years ago.
 I painted during the golden hour, which stretched out luxuriously for hours on wheat fields that turned from green to gold over the time I was there.
 So what became relevant and beautiful about those watercolors was that they were a little piece of that place.
-North West Corridor is the only example of this type of work in the exhibition
+North West Corridor is the only example of this type of work in the exhibition”.

-galleryIntell - Willy Bo Richardson - Music To Drive To 12For the “Music to Drive To” series, I wanted to take the watercolor medium to my studio environment.
+For the “Music to Drive To” series, I wanted to take the watercolor medium to my studio environment.
 I found myself laying out my colors and handling the paint in the way that I would oil paintings.
 I really pushed the limits of the watercolor medium.
 For example, one “normally” lets the white of the paper show brightness, but I was using an entire tube of white watercolor paint to show white.
 Of course the medium has its own intrinsic value and I wanted to make use of it, but I also wanted to push it in this uncharted direction for me.”

-galleryIntell - Willy Bo Richardson - Thats Where u Need to Be 1What’s interesting about this body of work is that Willy manipulated the medium to make it mimic oil paints.
+What’s interesting about this body of work is that Willy manipulated the medium to make it mimic oil paints.
 As you compare his monumental oil paintings with these watercolors, you can see that this, most unforgiving, medium has been tamed into plasticity practically identical to oil.
 There is none of the expected fragility and romanticism of watercolor here, his color is confident and the brushstroke is clearly present.
 It’s an integral element of the painting.
 Willy essentially took the “water” out of the medium and just left the “color”.

-The Watercolors show, curated by Kristin Sancken, Phillips auction and Active Ideas Productions, features 92 watercolors by a diverse group of artists and includes such heavyweights of the art world as Eric Fischl.
+The “Watercolors“ show, curated by Kristin Sancken, Phillips auction and Active Ideas Productions, features 92 watercolors by a diverse group of artists and includes such heavyweights of the art world as Eric Fischl.
 The show’s breadth is impressive as it attempts to examine the perception of watercolor as a fine art medium and the issues of value (art historical, economic and aesthetic) surrounding the medium and its relationship to oils.
 The exhibition is held at Phillips de Pury’s Chelsea location until October 19, 2012.

 Video Interview of Kristin Sancken by Kristina Nazarevskaia: